grrrwaaa/courses/datt4950/index.md

 ### 9. Nov 11
 <!-- Remembrance day, which is not a holiday -->

-Lecture: Artificial chemistries. von Neumann machine, Langton's ant.
-Bytecode worlds, viruses, Tierra, Avida.
-Fontana alchemy.
+Lecture: Artificial chemistries.
+Bytecode worlds, viruses, Tierra, Alchemy.

 ### 10. Nov 18